SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 So, they should make sure they don't jump in with the first question about waiting 2 months.

 ::: greybox
-Should I wait 2 months for the pinball machine we wanted to restock, or should I order this other one?
+Should I order this other pinball machine?
 :::
 ::: bad
 Figure: Bad example - The concept and challenge haven't been explained yet, making it confusing